 - 1. All students in grades 9, 10, 11, and 12 are required to take all classes.
 Students with special scheduling circumstances are required to meet with the principal. - 2.
 If you drop a class before the end of the semester, you will receive an F for that semester. - 3.
 Grades in all classes are reported at the end of each quarter (9-week intervals).
-Midterm reports are reported on skyward each quarter to all students.
-It will be each student's responsibility to obtain from his/her teacher(s) or on skyward any additional progress reports. - 4.
+Midterm reports are reported on Skyward each quarter to all students.
+It will be each student's responsibility to obtain from his/her teacher(s) or on Skyward any additional progress reports. - 4.
 The grades issued at the end of the semester are used to determine credit in the course and cumulative grade-point-average.
-In some instances two-quarter grades are used to determine the semester grade. - 5.
-Honor Graduates will be determined by the end of the January Term 2022 for Montesano Jr-Sr High School and Fall quarter for the running start students.
+In some instances, two-quarter grades are used to determine the semester grade. - 5.
+Honor Graduates will be determined by the end of the January Term 2023 for Montesano Jr-Sr High School and Fall quarter for the Running Start students.
 Students shall have a 3.5 or better on a 4.0 scale to be considered an Honor Graduate. - 6.
 Grading standards are the responsibility of the classroom teacher.
 Individual teachers will review their grading policies and course requirements at the beginning of the term. - 7.
-Incomplete grades may be given when the student has not completed all assigned course work.
+Incomplete grades are given when the student has not completed all assigned course work.
 There must be a legitimate reason (usually as the result of excused absences) for the incomplete work.
-The student has five school days from the end of the semester to complete the unfinished assignments.
-It is the responsibility of the student to contact the teacher and arrange to make up the incomplete work.
-Incomplete grades will be remedied by the end of the five-day period. - 8.
+It is the responsibility of the student to contact the teacher and make arrangements to make up the incomplete work.
+Students who receive an incomplete will have two weeks to devise a plan with the teacher and/or administration to complete the course for a letter grade. - 8.
 Students wishing to take a class for a pass/fail grade must have a conference with the teacher, parent and administrator.
 The student's request for a pass/fail grade must be in writing including the reason for the request.
 Arrangements must be made within one week of the beginning of the grading period with the teacher's written approval.
-Students may take one pass/fail class per semester. - 9.
+Students may take one pass/fail class per term, unless they have an I.E.P. and other arrangements are made. - 9.
 Students will be on track to graduate if they have passed their courses during the year.
-If you have questions please see your counselor to make sure you are on track for graduation. - 10.
+If you have questions, please see your counselor to make sure you are on track for graduation. - 10.
 Montesano High School has the following policy concerning the admission and requirements of foreign exchange students at MHS: Foreign exchange students are required to obtain a score of 500 on the TOEFL for admission.
 Once admitted, students are required to take U.S. History and all other current senior requirements, with appropriate placement in English, in order to receive an honorary Montesano High School Certificate of Attendance.
 Exchange students will not participate in class ranking with the senior class, nor will they receive a Montesano High School diploma.